kevinrenskers/SDWebImage-ProgressView/README.md

 # SDWebImage-ProgressView
 Category on UIImageView, adding a progress view while images are downloaded using SDWebImage.
+[Example on Youtube](http://www.youtube.com/watch?v=qfZrOYYLOPc)

 ## Installation